 What else will you need for your cider donuts?
 Brown sugar, granulated sugar, melted butter, spices, plus a few more standard ingredients.
 Aside from the apple cider, the most important ingredient you’ll need is buttermilk.
 Buttermilk will make your donuts fabulously moist and tender, just as donuts should be.
-There is no substitution for the buttermilk that will match its qualities.
-However, you can make your own buttermilk at home!
+You can make your own buttermilk at home if you don’t have any on hand.
 See my notes in the recipe.

 You also need the right baking pan.
 As you can see, I made both larger donuts and smaller donut “holes.”
 Feel free to make just the larger donuts (14 donuts total) or the donut holes (32 total) or make a combination of both like I did.

 Let’s discuss the teeny tiny donut holes first because that is what we’re focusing on today.
-Plus, they’re cuter.
-You will make these donut holes in a standard mini muffin pan.
+You’ll make these donut holes in a standard mini muffin pan.
 Surely you have one of those pans already from making my Glazed Chocolate Donut Holes… right?
 Just fill the pan up with batter and bake.
 Easy, peasy.

 To fill the donut pan up with batter, simple spoon the batter into a large zipped-top bag, cut off one bottom corner and pipe the batter into the pan.
-Fill each crevice 2/3 or 3/4 of the way full.
+Fill each crevice halfway full.
 (Any more than that and the donuts will puff up and you will lose the hole in the center.)

 After the cider donuts are finished baking, they get a generous dunk into cinnamon sugar.
 If you’ve been reading my blog for awhile, you know I use any excuse to coat things in cinnamon sugar.
 Hopefully you’re the same.
 If not, you can leave the cinnamon sugar off.
 But… they are so much better with it!
 Bonus: if you have little bakers in the house, they LOVE doing the dunking.
 Perfect little weekend activity for ya.